 How is the PrenaTest® carried out?

 Your physician takes 20 ml blood from you, after you were informed in detail and subjected to genetic counselling by your physician and have signed the declaration of consent for the PrenaTest®.
 This blood is sent to the LifeCodexx diagnostics laboratory.
-The analysis generally takes 10 working days (Mon.–Fri.) resp. two weeks.
-With the new PrenaTest®express (available in Germany starting Oct.
-7, 2013) the test result will be provided in up to six working days guaranteed (Mon - Fri).
+The analysis generally takes 10 working days (Mon.–Fri.) or 6 working days (Express-Service).
 Your physician then receives a letter with the result and will inform you about the outcome of the analysis.

 The expenses for the PrenaTest® and the related medical services are not covered by health insurance.
 Thus, you have to pay these expenses yourself.
 However, several statutory as well as private health insurance funds in several countries already covered the costs for the analysis in individual cases.